orbit-systems/apollo/style-guide.md

 ```

 ### enums
-only use `enum` to declare constants. to store the enum, use a defined-size integer type, especially in data structures.
+when storing an enum in a data structure, ***always*** use a sized integer type.

-Although not required, enums may have a type name for a better debugging experience.
+Although not required, enums may have a type name for a better experience in debuggers like GDB.
 ```c
 enum TokenKind {
     TOKEN_PLUS,